karayabin/universe-snapshot/universe/Ling/Light_UserRowRestriction/doc/api/Ling/Light_UserRowRestriction/RowRestrictionHandler/RowRestrictionHandlerInterface/checkRestriction.md

-RowRestrictionHandlerInterface::checkRestriction — table, crudType, eventName and args parameters.
+RowRestrictionHandlerInterface::checkRestriction — table and parameters.